vrockai/pipeline-test/docs/content.md

 ---

-## Causal relationship between gut microbiota and serum vitamin D: evidence from genetic correlation and Mendelian randomization study
+## Causal relationship between gut microbiota and serum vitamin D: evidence from genetic correlation and Mendelian randomization study.
+ 20.01.2022, _X Yang, Q Zhu, L Zhang, Y Pei, X Xu, X Liu, G Lu, J Pan, Y Wang_

+The gastrointestinal microbiota is emerging as an important mediator in intestinal metabolism, such as vitamin D absorption.

 [Source](https://doi.org/10.1038/s41430-021-01065-3)

+10.1038/s41430-021-01065-3

 ---

-## Modulation of Gut Microbiota and Immune System by Probiotics, Pre-biotics, and Post-biotics
+## Modulation of Gut Microbiota and Immune System by Probiotics, Pre-biotics, and Post-biotics.
+ 21.01.2022, _Y Liu, J Wang, C Wu_

+The human gastrointestinal tract harbours a complex microbial community, which interacts with the mucosal immune system closely.
+Gut microbiota plays a significant role in maintaining host health, which could supply various nutrients, regulate energy balance, modulate the immune response, and defence against pathogens.
+Therefore, maintaining a favourable equilibrium of gut microbiota through modulating bacteria composition, diversity, and their activity is beneficial to host health.
+Several studies have shown that probiotics and pre-biotics could directly and indirectly regulate microbiota and immune response.
+In addition, post-biotics, such as the bioactive metabolites, produced by gut microbiota, and/or cell-wall components released by probiotics, also have been shown to inhibit pathogen growth, maintain microbiota balance, and regulate an immune response.
+This review summarises the studies concerning the impact of probiotics, pre-biotics, and post-biotics on gut microbiota and immune systems and also describes the underlying mechanisms of beneficial effects of these substances.
+Finally, the future and challenges of probiotics, pre-biotics, and post-biotics are proposed.

 [Source](https://doi.org/10.3389/fnut.2021.634897)

+10.3389/fnut.2021.634897

 ---

-## Outlook on next-generation probiotics from the human gut
+## Outlook on next-generation probiotics from the human gut.
+ 19.01.2022, _F De Filippis, A Esposito, D Ercolini_

+Probiotics currently available on the market generally belong to a narrow range of microbial species.
+However, recent studies about the importance of the gut microbial commensals on human health highlighted that the gut microbiome is an unexplored reservoir of potentially beneficial microbes.
+For this reason, academic and industrial research is focused on identifying and testing novel microbial strains of gut origin for the development of next-generation probiotics.
+Although several of these are promising for the prevention and treatment of many chronic diseases, studies on human subjects are still scarce and approval from regulatory agencies is, therefore, rare.
+In addition, some issues need to be overcome before implementing their wide application on the market, such as the best methods for cultivation and storage of these oxygen-sensitive taxa.
+This review summarizes the most recent evidence related to NGPs and provides an outlook to the main issues that still limit their wide employment.

 [Source](https://doi.org/10.1007/s00018-021-04080-6)

+10.1007/s00018-021-04080-6

 ---